 5.5.6 Potential New Requirements needed to support the use case

-[PR 5.5.6-001] Based on operator policy, the 5G system shall be able to support UE's simultaneous data transmission pertaining to the same data session across two 3GPP 5G access networks (using at least one NR satellite RAT), and optimally distribute user traffic between the two access networks, taking into account connectivity conditions on both access networks (e.g. radio characteristics, mobility, congestion) and UE's moving speed.
+[PR 5.5.6-001] Based on operator policy while satisfying the required QoS, the 5G system shall be able to support a mechanism to steer UE's data transmission pertaining to the same data session onto a suitable 3GPP 5G access network (when two access networks are available with at least one of them having NR satellite RAT), taking into account available information, e.g. connectivity conditions such as access network performance, congestion and UE's moving speed.
+This applies for the situation when a UE’s HPLMN has two access networks with at least one being 5G satellite access network, or the situation when two PLMNs (one of them is HPLMN) are concerned and at least one of them as 5G satellite access network.

-[PR 5.5.6-002] When two 5G access networks are used simultaneously for the same data session, the 5G system shall be able to collect charging information, for both links simultaneously.
+[PR 5.5.6-002] When two 5G access networks are used simultaneously for steering different data flows of the same data service, the 5G system shall be able to collect charging information accordingly.

 NOTE: In case the two 5G access networks belong to different PLMNs, single subscription and data anchoring in the HPLMN 5G CN are assumed.